yanniey/Birkbeck-Fundamentals-of-Computing/README.md

 ## Week 5.
 Nondeterministic automata.
 Determinism vs. nondeterminism.
 (Sections 2.2 and 2.3 of "Theory of Computing.
 A gentle ## Week introduction")

+1. Nondeterminism = multiple output possibilities for the same input It checks all possibile computations.
+If at least one of them works (i.e. ends up at an accepting stage), then the input is considered accepted.

+2. Advantages of non-deterministic automata
+    * Nondeterministic finite automata are **much easier** to design than deterministic ones
+        + They allow us to model how ‘programs’ are built from ‘subprograms’
+    * Whatever can be done by a nondeterministic finite automaton can also be done (though usually in a bit more complicated way) by a deterministic one.
+        + But deterministic automata would be much bigger than that of the deterministic equivalent
+    * In other words, nondeterminism does not increase the computational power of finite automata

+3. Characteristics of non-deterministic finite automata (NFA)
+    * There could be no outgoing arrows -> automaton might be stuck there
+    * There could be multiple outgoing arows-> same input, but different output
+    * epsilon jump -> no input, but the status still changed

+4. When is words accepted by NFAs
+  * A word w is accepted by an NFA A if **there exists** a computation of A on input w ending up with a configuration (q, ε), for some favourable state q.
+  * So an NFA can reject an input word because every computation on this input is
+        + either ‘stuck’
+        + or ends up with a configuration (q′, ε), but q′ is not a favourable state.

+5. Computation of NFAs
+  * There can be more than one computation on an input word (because for the same input, there can be multiple outputs)
+  * Nondeterminism can be viewed as a kind of parallel computation wherein sev- eral ‘processes’ can be running concurrently.

+6. Differences between NFAs and DFAs
+    * There can be more than one arrow labelled by the same symbol coming out of a state (e.g., there are two a-arrows out of r).
+    * There can be no arrow labelled by some symbol coming out of a state (e.g., there is no b-arrow out of q).
+    * There can be arrows labelled by not symbols from the input alphabet but by the empty word ε.
+These arrows represent ‘jumps’ (e.g. there is a jump from s to q).

+7. Equivalent of NFA(Nondeterministic Automata) and DFA(Deterministic Finite Automata)
+    * Two automata A and A′ are said to be equivalent if they accept the same language

 ## Week 6.
 Regular languages.
 (Section 2.4 of "Theory of Computing.
 A gentle introduction")